taskli/presskit/README.md

 for groups.

 There is no sign up needed, everyone can use it right away.
-Simply add mail@task.li as a reciepient when you send out an email containing tasks to your client, collegues or friends.
+Simply add mail@task.li as a recipient when you send out an email containing tasks to your client, collegues or friends.

 task.li is free to use and always will be.
 We plan do add